Roman Staněk: 2022

 In 2022, upon testing for them in post-season, Staněk moved to reigning teams' champions Trident for his third season in FIA Formula 3.
 Following a bad start to the season at Bahrain, where he suffered punctures in both races that sent him down the order, the Czech driver achieved his first-ever F3 victory in Imola, putting himself third in the championship after two rounds.
 Staněk would continue this form into the next weekend at Barcelona, where he took pole position.
 During the feature race, he lost the lead to Victor Martins, but still finished in second place.
 Misfortune caught Staněk in Silverstone, where a collision with Grégoire Saucy forced him out of the race.
 The Czech driver wouldn't score a better finish than fifth in the following two rounds, before bouncing back into title contention with two second places at Spa-Francorchamps.
 Having scored more points at Zandvoort, Staněk arrived at the season finale in Monza sitting third in the drivers' standings.
 Despite a positive qualifying session, Staněk was unable to take advantage in the races, which meant that he finished fifth in the championship.

 FIA Formula 2 Championship

+2023

 Stanĕk partook in the 2022 F2 post-season test with Trident.
 On 11 January 2023, it was announced that he would be promoted to Formula 2 on a full-time basis with the Italian outfit, partnering Frenchman Clément Novalak.

-Formula One

-Staněk was a member of the Sauber Junior Team in 2019.
+The season proved challenging, and despite flashes of speed that included a run from 22nd to seventh at Monaco and qualifying third at Monza, the Czech driver finished 18th in the standings.

+Staněk took part in the 2023 Macau Grand Prix for Trident, a race where he finished 12th.

+2024

+After a period of financial uncertainty, Staněk eventually found new sponsorship from the Czechoslovak Group (CSG) and was retained by Trident to partner Richard Verschoor in 2024.
+He achieved his first Formula 2 win in the third round at Melbourne, after a fruitful defensive display and a penalty to on-track winner Isack Hadjar.

+Following the Monza round, Staněk parted ways with Trident owing to unsatisfactory equipment and lack of budget, and was replaced by Formula 3 graduate Christian Mansell.
+He finished the season in 22nd overall with fourteen points.